-Washer and dryer hookups are available in Oaks, Farnsworth, Manor, Lipsey, and Dement apartments.
+Washer and dryer hookups are available in Oaks, Grace, Florida, Mississippi, Farnsworth, Manor, Lipsey, and Dement apartments.
 All other residents have access to laundry facilities in their respective complexes.
-Campus laundry facilities are also available at the Courtyard Apartments.
+Campus laundry facilities are also available at the Courtyard Apartments and behind Carey Hall Dormitory.